 Next, make sure you’re holding the tool firmly and in the right way (the curved part should hug the curves of your skin and the flat part should rest on your skin).
 Always hold your Gua sha tool at a 45° angle, and remember - downward strokes to relief tension, upward strokes to lift and sculpt!

-Step 1: Using the upper side of your tool, start at your collarbone and sweep up the side of your neck towards your jaw.
-Repeat motion.
+Step 1: Using the longest side of your tool, start at your collarbone and glide just underneath the bone towards armpit gently.
+Wiggle tool at shoulder to activate lymphatic nodes for better drainage results.
+Repeat motion x6-10.

-Step 3: Start from the centre of the chin and go in an outwards motion along the jawline with the tool facing towards your earlobe.
-Repeat, and on both sides.
+Step 3: Using the knuckle edge of stone, start from the centre of the chin and go in an outwards motion along the jawline with the tool facing towards your earlobe.
+Repeat x6, and on both sides.

 Step 4: Using the longest side of your Gua sha tool, start just above the mouth and to the side of the nose and drag the tool upwards, following the contours of your cheekbones, towards your hairline.
-This will help define your cheekbones and open up the sinuses.
-Repeat, and on both sides.
+Complete movement with a wiggle motion for added tension release This will help define your cheekbones and open up the sinuses.
+Add a deep belly breathe to this will also assist lymphatic drainage results.
+Repeat x6-10, and on both sides.

-Step 5: Very gently and with minimal pressure, start at your inner eye and sweep across the under-eye area ending up at your temple.
-Repeat motion under both eyes.
+Step 5: Very gently and with minimal pressure, start at your inner eye and sweep across the under-eye area ending up at your temple, wiggle at hair line for added tension release.
+Repeat x6-10 motion under both eyes.

-Step 6: Start from the middle of your forehead and slowly move toward the ends of your brows.
-This will buff out lines and unwanted texture.
-Repeat motion.
+Step 6: Start from the middle of your forehead and slowly glide tool toward the ends of your brows then to hairline.
+This assists to reduce any upper lid fluid retention while helping to life eye brow.
+Repeat x6-10 motion.

 What not to do